Credit union: investing in each other's businesses

 Investment and coaching

-For whom is a credit union relevant?
+For whom is a credit union interesting?

 A credit union often targets business owners in a specific sector or region.
-Credit unions lend amounts between €50,000 and €250,000.
+Credit unions lend amounts between €50,000 and €500,000.
+Borrowing through a credit union is interesting if you could also use coaching on business growth and your operations.
+Each credit union has its own rules for their members and the businesses they finance.

 Joining a credit union

-Do you want to join a credit union?
-Find the credit unions in your area and for your sector.
-You can usually fill in an application form on the website.
+• Complete the application: You can usually fill in an application form on the credit union's website.
 In it, you explain what your business does, what plans you have, and how much funding you need for it.
-The credit union will assess your application and see if you meet their requirements for membership.
-Is your application approved?
-Then you must pay a membership fee.
-This amount varies but is usually between €100 and €1,000.

 An overview of credit unions in the Netherlands can be found at the sector organisation: Vereniging Samenwerkende Kredietunies (Collaborating Credit Union Association, in Dutch) and Kredietunie Nederland (in Dutch).